lowRISC/opentitan/sw/device/lib/dif/README.md

     * `kDif<ip>BadArg`, with value 2, to denote that the caller supplied incorrect arguments.
 This value must only be returned if the function has not caused any side-effects.

-  Additional, specific return code constants must all be defined after these three general constants, and may cover more specific forms of the return codes defined above.
+* `dif_<ip>_result_ext_t` is an *manually-defined* enum representing additional return code constants.
+These must begin with the value 3, and may cover more specific forms of the return codes defined above, including more specific reasons arguments are invalid.
 * **DEPRECATED** `dif_<ip>_<operation>_result_t` is an enum representing more specific failure modes.
 These specific return code enums can be shared between multiple DIFs that fail in the same way. `<operation>` need not